varenyk-lover/rtk-movie-music-app/README.md

-# Movie and music app
+# Movie and music playlist app
-Here you can watch it —
+Here you can watch it —  https://rtk-movie-music.netlify.app/

 Technologies: React, React redux toolkit, CSS.